Blue Demon: Legacy

 Blue Demon is considered one of the biggest legends of lucha libre second only to El Santo in terms of popularity and influence both in and outside of Mexico.
 The distinctive blue and silver mask of Blue Demon and Blue Demon Jr. is known worldwide and is an instantly recognizable symbol of Lucha Libre.
 On Wikipedia, The mask icon is used as part of some professional wrestling related tags and notices.
 On October 27, 2000, CMLL held their first ever Leyenda de Azul ("The Blue Legend") tournament in honor of Blue Demon.
 The winner of the tournament receives a championship belt that features Blue Demon as well as a plaque with a Blue Demon mask on it.
 The tournament has been held on a semi-regular basis ever since, The tournament was first endorsed by Blue Demon Jr., and later endorsed by Muñoz' son.
 Alfredo Muñoz, after Blue Demon Jr. stopped working for CMLL.

+In 2002, Blue Demon was ranked at 28 of the greatest professional wrestler of all time in the book The Top 100 Wrestlers of All Time by John Molinaro, edited by Dave Meltzer and Jeff Marek.

 Starting in November 2015 Televisa and Sony Pictures Television began airing the first season of the Blue Demon television series featuring a fictionalized version of the early days of his career in the ring and personal life.
 The third season of the series debuted on April 14, 2017, bringing the episode count to 65.
 The show debuted in the US in 2017 on UniMás.
 In 2018, Blue Demon Jr. announced that his son was training for a wrestling career and would be known as "Blue Demon III", hoping to have his son continue the legacy started by Blue Demon.